Our projects.

 • Wraparound support and a real life practice run at managing a home, getting a grip on finances and starting work

-Embassy Village is a pioneering approach to tackling homelessness and deprivation by providing homeless people with their own front door in a purpose-built village.
+Embassy Village is a pioneering approach to tackling homelessness and deprivation.
+We provide men who find themselves homeless with their own front door in a purpose-built village and end their homelessness on day one.

-The village will give residents a live practice experience of managing their own home in a supported environment, with the close support and guidance of our skilled resettlement team.
+The village gives residents a live practice experience of managing their own home in a supported environment, with the guidance of our skilled team.

-Our scheme will help address and overcome obstacles that many people encounter when trying to move forward and gain a stable foothold in our communities.
+Our work helps address and overcome obstacles that many people encounter when trying to move forward and gain a stable foothold in our communities.

 Donate now.